-- 13.2.1 To use a system of transportation planning and management that establishes a safe and efficient transportation system. - 13.2.2 To sustain the balanced development of a complete range of transportation infrastructure that will provide a variety of automotive and non-automotive transportation choices for residents, businesses, employees and visitors to Rimbey.

-- 13.2.3 To coordinate and collaborate transportation planning with Alberta Transportation and Ponoka County. - 13.2.4 To integrate transportation and land use considerations in all transportation and development decision making.
+- 13.2.1 To use a system of transportation planning and management that establishes a safe and efficient transportation system. - 13.2.2 To encourage and facilitate multi-modal transportation (automobile, pedestrian, bicycle) where feasible. - 13.2.3 To coordinate transportation planning with Alberta Transportation and Ponoka County. - 13.2.4 To integrate transportation and land use considerations in all transportation and development decision making.

 - 13.3.1 Traffic Impact Assessments (TIA) may be required at the discretion of the Town for developments generating more than 100 new peak hour trips.
 The TIAs shall review both existing and future conditions, and should consider both vehicle and active mode transportation (pedestrian, cycling).
 The TIA will provide decision makers a basis for evaluation of the implications of the development, help identify future localized transportation system deficiencies, establish required roadway improvements and provide a basis for determining funding participation in conjunction with the development applications.
 The scope of the TIA will vary depending on the complexity and type of development and will be determined in conjunction with the Town Engineer. - 13.3.2 The Town shall ensure that the construction, rehabilitation and maintenance of road are co-ordinated with other projects related to municipal services. - 13.3.3 The future road system shall be in accordance with the future land use concepts contained in the Municipal Development Plan.
-More precise alignment of new roads shall be determined through the preparation of area structure plans, outline plans and plans of subdivision. - 13.3.4 Council will rely on the provisions of the Municipal Government Act which allows the municipality to require the dedication of road right-of-way to serve lots being created as a condition of subdivision. - 13.3.5 The Town will work with Alberta Transportation to coordinate the provision and development of transportation corridors. - 13.3.6 The Town shall work with Alberta Transportation to protect the Highways from land uses and development that may be detrimental to the flow and safety of highway traffic.
+More precise alignment of new roads shall be determined through the preparation of area structure plans, outline plans and plans of subdivision.

+- 13.3.4 Council will rely on the provisions of the Municipal Government Act which allows the municipality to require the dedication of road right-of-way to serve lots being created as a condition of subdivision. - 13.3.5 The Town will work with Alberta Transportation to coordinate the provision and development of transportation corridors. - 13.3.6 The Town shall work with Alberta Transportation to protect the Highways from land uses and development that may be detrimental to the flow and safety of highway traffic.
 This includes efforts to reduce the number of existing accesses and driveways onto the highways. - 13.3.7 Development adjacent to Highways 20A, Highway 20 and Highway 53 shall be subject to transportation studies, access restrictions, and requirements for roadway improvements to the satisfaction of Alberta Transportation and the Town of Rimbey. - 13.3.8 The Town shall encourage the establishment of bicycle and pedestrian routes as integral components of the transportation, recreation and open space systems. - 13.3.9 Noise attenuation devices and visual screens, other land uses, special development regulation (e.g. increased lot depth), or landscaped buffer strips may be required by developers between new residential development and highways, railways and arterial roads. - 13.3.10 The Town shall work to develop a sidewalk and trail network to link activity centres that are recognized as attractors to optional pathway users.
 Local sidewalk and trail networks in subdivisions, parks and commercial areas, shall provide access to and supplement the primary pathway network.